rumm3l/erlang/README.md

 ]}
 ```
 ### RabbitMQ
-This sectioin appears only in test.spec for RMQ connection testing
+This sectioin appears only in test.spec for RMQ connection testing.
 ```erlang
 {rmq_config,
   {"amqp://user:password@rabbitmqhost/vhost",